Deena Mohamed: Qahera

 Qahera is Mohamed's first webcomic, first published in 2013, at the age of 18, and is currently still ongoing.
 Originally published in English, then also in Arabic, the webcomic follows a nameless Egyptian female superhero on the lookout for social issues faced by women in the Arab world.
-She has criticized sexual harassment, corrupt police, retrograd clerics, and Western feminism.
+She has criticized sexual harassment, corrupt police, retrograde clerics, and Western feminism.

 The series, which began as a joke amongst friends but soon became a viral phenomenon, had nearly 500,000 unique visitors, with an average of 10,000 hits per day between September and November 2013.